Roche Center Research Fellows

 Currently, David serves as the head of school at St. Hubert Catholic School in Chanhassen, MN.
 In addition, he is as a national faculty member at the University of Notre Dame where he has taught graduate courses on research and executive management.
 Prior to his work at St. Hubert, David served as the assistant principal at Seton Catholic Preparatory in Chandler, AZ.
 He helped guide the development of an engineering program, technology initiatives, faculty mentoring and professional development programs, under-performing student support programs, and a House program designed to foster community among the Seton community.
 The scope and scale of this work contributed to Seton being recognized as a 2017 National Blue Ribbon School by the United States Department of Education.

-Interested candidates can apply by clicking the link below.
-In addition to a completed application, please email the following materials to Dr. Melodie Wyttenbach at email@example.com (please include in the subject line: “Roche Center Fellowship”):
+In addition to a completed application, please email the following materials to Dr. Melodie Wyttenbach at firstname.lastname@example.org (please include in the subject line: “Roche Center Fellowship”):

 - Curriculum vitae